HumanSignal/label-studio/docs/source/guide/labeling.md

 | `d` | On the data manager, open the labeling quick view for the selected task row. |
 | `a` | On the data manager, close the labeling quick view for the selected task row. |

-You can specify custom hotkeys for labeling using the [Shortcut tag](/tags/shortcut.html).
-If you want to customize the hotkeys used for specific actions, modify the [`keymap.json` file of the `label-studio-frontend`](https://github.com/heartexlabs/label-studio-frontend/blob/master/src/core/settings/keymap.json) component.

 Other annotation types have labeling-specific shortcuts, such as numbers to select specific labels for named entity recognition tasks.

 ### Image-specific hotkeys